squiggle-lang/squiggle-lang.org/tutorial/chapter/4/index.md

 ## Concatenation and update operators

-The operator `++` is basically just syntax sugar for calling the `.concat` method, except it forces that both arguments are real JavaScript arrays, not array-like objects such as `arguments` or `NodeList`s.
+The expression `a ++ b` is basically just syntax sugar for calling the `a.concat(b)` method, except it forces that both arguments are real JavaScript arrays, not array-like objects such as `arguments` or `NodeList`s.

 ```squiggle
 [0, 1] ++ [2, 3]